 This journal is dedicated to the dissemination of Ambedkar’s ideas and Ambedkarite thought by way of a close reading of his texts.
 The project is risky at least for two reasons.
 First, most of Ambedkar’s texts are yet to be “established.”
 The editorial policies involved in the making of Dr Babasaheb Ambedkar: Writings and Speeches are questionable.
 As one reads these volumes one feels the need for footnotes and annotations, a proper generic arrangement of texts, and substantial background material to put the texts in their contexts.
 No doubt new editions of Ambedkar’s works are being published as single volumes in recent times to address this lacuna.
 But more scholarly editions are needed.
 Second, given the vastness and range of subjects Ambedkar covers in his writings and speeches – economics, law, history, literature, anthropology, sociology, mathematics, linguistics, statistics, theology, politics, philosophy, and so on – it is difficult for many of us to grasp the full import of his ideas in any given textual situation.
 But, as they say, no risk no gain.

-The primary focus of the journal is a critical reading of Ambedkar’s texts in particular and anti-caste literature, politics and culture in general.
+The primary focus of the journal is a critical reading of Ambedkar’s texts and Ambedkarite thought in particular and anti-caste literature, politics and culture in general.
 Given its multidisciplinary nature, the journal is privileged to have scholars from various disciplines on its editorial board.
-We sincerely hope All About Ambedkar inspires the readers to turn and return to Ambedkar’s texts and helps them develop a nuanced understanding of the problem of caste.
+We sincerely hope that the journal inspires the readers to turn and return to Ambedkar’s texts and helps them develop a nuanced understanding of the problem of caste.